 Unlike filament 3D printers, resin 3D printers use a liquid resin that's then cured by a light source, either LCD or DLP.
 Since it's a liquid rather than filament, you'll fill a resin reservoir.
 Then, your build plate lowers into the liquid, and builds your print with the build platform rising out of a resin bath.
 Accordingly, the print will appear upside down.

-Once a resin 3D print completes, it needs to be rinsed off with isopropyl alcohol and water.
-Then, you'll need to cure it either in the sun or with a device such as a nail curing lamp.
+Once a resin 3D print completes, it needs to be rinsed off with isopropyl alcohol and water or, in the case of water washable resin, simply water.
+Then, you'll need to cure it either in the sun or with a dedicated curing machine.